 Getting there

-Regardless of how you feel about the unions’ stance, it’s inevitable that the consequences will be widespread and severe.
+Regardless of how you feel about the unions’ stance, it’s inevitable that strike consequences are widespread and severe.
 Good to know then that, although your travel plans will doubtless be affected, there are good alternatives to employ instead.

 New experiences are good for us, and they can arrive in the strangest disguises and with the most unlikely prompts.
 So, stay positive, and you never know what may happen.